MohamedAbdo202/ExamSystem/README.md

 EXAM SYSTEM Application
-Development of a Mobile Application for managing full Exam process using Flutter Full Exam System:
+Development of a Mobile Application for managing full Exam process using Flutter Full Exam System And ML(paraphrasing ):

 We Have 3 Types of Users [ Admin, Professors, Students] And Exam Process
 •	Onboarding Screens